saitctf/CTFd-ChallengeMapTheme/README.md

 # CTFd Challenge Map Theme

-A modern CTFd theme based on core-beta that displays challenges on an interactive United States map.
-Each challenge is represented by a state, and clicking on a state opens the challenge modal.
+A modern CTFd theme based on core-beta that displays challenges on an interactive Canada map.
+Each challenge category is represented by a province or territory, and clicking on a province/territory opens the challenge modal.

 ## Features

 - ✅ **Modern Architecture**: Built on CTFd core-beta with Bootstrap 5, Alpine.js, and Vite
-- ✅ **Interactive US Map**: Challenges mapped to US states with color-coded categories
+- ✅ **Interactive Canada Map**: Challenges mapped to Canadian provinces and territories with color-coded categories
 - ✅ **Responsive Design**: Works on desktop and mobile devices
 - ✅ **Real-time Updates**: Live challenge solve tracking and updates
 - ✅ **Category Legend**: Visual legend showing challenge categories
-- ✅ **Tooltips**: Hover over states to see challenge information
+- ✅ **Tooltips**: Hover over provinces/territories to see challenge information
 - ✅ **Compatible**: Works with CTFd 3.8.0+

 ## Installation